Uniquode/django-sass-finder/README.md

 them to STATIC_ROOT.
 The development server is perfectly able to serve these from STATICFILES_ROOT without the need to `collectstatic`.

-## license
+## License
-this package is licensed under the MIT license.
+This package is licensed under the MIT license.